David Raya: Brentford

 On 6 July 2019, Raya signed for Championship club Brentford on a four-year contract for an undisclosed fee, reported to be in the region of £3 million.
 Raya's performances during the first half of the 2019–20 season earned him a nomination for Goalkeeper of the Year at the 2020 London Football Awards and his 16 clean sheets in league matches during the season saw him share the EFL Golden Glove award with Bartosz Białkowski.
-Raya made 49 appearances during a season which ended with a 2–1 2020 Championship play-off Final defeat to West London rivals Fulham.
+Raya made 49 appearances during a season which ended with a 2–1 2020 Championship play-off final defeat to West London rivals Fulham.

 Injury and transfer speculation led to Raya being left out of head coach Thomas Frank's matchday squads during the 2020–21 pre-season and early in the regular season.
 After being reintegrated with two EFL Cup appearances and captaining the team in both matches, he signed a new four-year contract on 2 October 2020.
-Raya finished the 2020–21 season with 48 appearances, 17 clean sheets and a promotion medal, earned with a 2–0 2021 Championship play-off Final victory over Swansea City.
+Raya finished the 2020–21 season with 48 appearances, 17 clean sheets and a promotion medal, earned with a 2–0 2021 Championship play-off final victory over Swansea City.
 In his growing role as a sweeper-keeper, Raya attempted 300 more passes than any other Championship goalkeeper during the season.

-Raya began the 2021–22 season as an ever-present in Premier League matches, before suffering a posterior cruciate ligament injury during a 2–1 defeat to Leicester City on 24 October 2021.
+Raya began the 2021–22 season as a starter in Premier League matches, before suffering a posterior cruciate ligament injury during a 2–1 defeat to Leicester City on 24 October 2021.
 He returned to outdoor training on 10 January 2022.
 After a behind closed doors friendly appearance on 1 February 2022, Raya made his return to competitive match play with a start in a 4–1 FA Cup fourth round defeat to Everton four days later.
-He was an ever-present until the end of the campaign and finished a mid-table season with 25 appearances.
+He was ever-present until the end of the campaign and finished a mid-table season with 25 appearances.

-Raya continued as an ever-present in league matches during the 2022–23 season and his performances during an unbeaten January 2023 (during which Brentford challenged the European places) saw him nominated for the Premier League Player of the Month award.
+Raya continued as a starter in league matches during the 2022–23 season and his performances during an unbeaten January 2023 (during which Brentford challenged the European places) saw him nominated for the Premier League Player of the Month award.
 That same month, Raya rejected a second offer of a new contract.
+He was a member of the club's leadership group during the 2022–23 season.
+According to Opta Sports, Raya led all goalkeepers for both saves (154) and save percentage (77%) in the 2022–23 Premier League, becoming the only goalkeeper to top both categories in a single campaign in the competition since stats started being tracked in 2003–04.